 Orlando SC was announced by Major League Soccer and the club’s investment group in 2013.
 Known as The Lions, Orlando SC entered league play in the MLS in 2015.
 The team played its first match against New York City FC.
 While the team itself seemed to proceed from concept to reality rather quickly, the same cannot be said for the team’s stadium.
 However, these difficulties in securing a new stadium arose after what initially appeared to be a promising start.
-For a brief look at some of the problems that had halted stadium development and the potential immigration-based solution to the lack of funding, read what a Miami investor visa lawyer of Colombo & Hurd explained below.
+For a brief look at some of the problems that had halted stadium development and the potential immigration-based solution to the lack of funding, read what a Tampa investor visa lawyer of Colombo & Hurd explained below.

 The Initial Plan for a Taxpayer-funded Stadium